outsinre/outsinre.github.com/_posts/2019-04-11-zookeeper-kafka.md

 Like the applications it coordinates, ZooKeeper itself is also distributed and replicated across a cluster of hosts - ZooKeeper *ensemble*.
 The in-memory data and persistent data are replicated among the ZooKeeper servers.

 The servers that make up the ZooKeeper ensemble must all know about each other (by configuration file).
+ZooKeeper performs *heartbeat*s test (a tiny packet) periodically to check connection and availability of servers.

 At any give moment, a client (a coordinated application) connects (TCP connection) to a single ZooKeeper server, and switch to another one if the current TCP connection breaks.
-ZooKeeper do *heartbeat*s test (a tiny packet) periodically to check connection and availability of servers.

-Read requests are servered served locally while requests to change the state of data (write requests) are all forwarded to a particular server called *leader*; the rest servers are called *follower*s (recall partitions leader and followers in Kafka above).
+Read requests are served locally while requests to change the state of data (write requests) are all forwarded to a particular server called *leader*.
+The rest servers are called *follower*s (similar to partitions leader and followers of Kafka).
 Followers replicate write results from the leader to keep synchronized.

 >Write synchronization is the core of ZooKeeper.